jamesjisu/easyManhattan/README.md

 To begin, clone the easyManhattan repository with `git clone https://github.com/jamesjisu/easyManhattan.git` or by downloading from GitHub.
 You can run easyManhattan directly from this cloned repository or by installing the package with `pip install easyManhattan`

 ### Try Making a Plot
 You can try making an example Manhattan plot using the provided `example.txt` summary statistics.
+Navigate to the top level of the repository, and use the following command `python -m easyManhattan --filenames example.txt --p-col pval --variant-col variant --names test1 --colors black grey --plot-title easyManhattan --output-path test.pdf`
+.
+This will create the example plot as `example.pdf` in the top directory of the repository.